Trikzon/ash-api/MINI_CHANGELOG.md

 - Remove Forge support
 - Remove NeoForgeModLoader.
 Mods no longer need to register themselves with Ash API on NeoForge
+- Remove empty NeoForge entrypoint.
+NeoForge does not require one anymore

 A full changelog is hosted on [GitHub](https://github.com/Trikzon/ash-api/blob/1.21/CHANGELOG.md).